 The psychological power of social proof is undeniable.
 When we’re looking to take a certain course of action (e.g., making a given purchase), we base our choices on what other people do and what they appear to approve.
 It served us well as hunter-gatherers and continues to generally serve us well as we navigate 5-star ratings and descriptive reviews.

 If you’re ever stuck for inspiration in terms of your copy and overall offering, checking out some recent customer reviews can be a great source of market research.
 Looking at what nice things people had to say gives you unique insight into what you’re good at and what parts of your service mean the most to your clientele.
 Similarly, negative reviews can also teach you a thing or two, but we’ll talk more about that shortly.

 On a similar note, you can publish particularly stellar reviews verbatim in brochures, flyers, catalogues, and so on – though it’s advisable to get the reviewer’s permission to do so first.

 5. Signing Up Usually Costs Nothing

-Pretty much all of the household name review sites (such as Yell, Google My Business, TripAdvisor, Cylex, etc.) generally charge nothing to set up at least a basic listing.
+Pretty much all of the household name review sites (such as Yell, Google My Business, TripAdvisor, Cylex, etc.) generally don’t charge to set up at least a basic listing.
 All usually give you an opportunity to share your brand through copy and images and once that’s all set there’s only minimal upkeep – responding to reviews, updating your offering as your business develops, and providing periodical offers and announcements.

 Both online and offline marketing can be a rather costly affair, so it’s quite refreshing to find a marketing avenue with bags of potential without reaching for your wallet!